A Guided Tour Mixing Cultural & Food and Wine Specialties in Florence

 The Food Stops

-The three culinary stops along our tour offered a selection of quality products while stopping at the Mercato di San Lorenzo, a typical wine store near the Duomo and a charming restaurant with a view on Piazza della Repubblica.
+The culinary stops along our tour offered a selection of quality products while stopping at the Mercato di San Lorenzo, a typical wine store near the Duomo and a delicious end with a gelato!

 I enjoyed the stores within the Mercato (those on the ground floor), in particular AltoBio - Esperienza Toscana where we met up with Valentina, whose personality and selection of goodies simply charmed us all.

 She plied us with an array of delights that included white and black truffles (delicious!), not to mention the aged balsamic vinegars (not exactly Tuscan, but it is noted as the best balsamic vinegar in Italy).
 Memorable to say the very least.

-The other two stops on our itinerary were totally dedicated to local Tuscan products: salumi, cheese, excellent wines and two specialities from the Florentine kitchen: "pappa col pomodoro" and the "ribollita".
+The other stops on our itinerary were totally dedicated to local Tuscan products: salumi, cheese, excellent wines and two specialities from the Florentine kitchen, "pappa col pomodoro" and "ribollita".
 Both use the typical Tuscan bread as its base and add fresh vegetables and tomatoes for flavor... yummy!

 It is possible to make purchases of any of the products you taste while visiting the shops.

-This tour is available from March through October, but not every day of the week (check the link below to see the calendar).
-There is no minimum number of guests so it is possible to tour with only a few persons, however, they do have a max number of 15 persons so as to keep it informal and comfortable for everyone.
-Language is not a barrier, and you can request a tour in English or Spanish or your language and you won’t miss a word of what Alessandro has to say because in the large groups, you will have a comfortable headset.
+This tour is available year-round but not on Wednesdays or Sundays (shops are closed on Sundays, soc check the calendar to see if it works for you.
+There is no minimum number of guests so it is possible to tour with only a few persons, however, they do have a max number of 20 persons to keep it informal and comfortable for everyone.
+Language is not a barrier, but the base language is English.
+You won’t miss a word of what your guide has to say because in the large groups, you will have a comfortable headset.

-Want to give this tour dedicated to Art and the Flavors of Florence a try?
+Want to give this tour dedicated to the flavors of Florence and Tuscany a try?